Itinerary & Map

 You can thoroughly explore the site before travelling into the ‘Land of Princes’ – Rajasthan.
 As you take a four-hour drive through the princely state of Rajasthan you will catch glimpses of life in the most colourful of India’s regions.
 Most notable are the elegant women, who carry terracotta pots of water from the village well, dressed in saris in a myriad of colours, their bangles tinkling as they walk.
 There may be an opportunity to walk around the village and meet or even have a game of cricket, with the locals!

-Hotel Roop Niwas Kothi (AAA) - 1 night - Swimming Pool - may be closed in winter (BLD)
+Hotel Roop Niwas Kothi or similar (AAA) - Breakfast lunch and dinner included - Swimming Pool (may be closed in winter)

 The Shekhawati region was home to many rich merchants and their wealth is evident from their finely built havelis (mansions) that dot the landscape.
 Surrounded by large walls, with many internal courtyards, the havelis provided security, privacy and shade.
 They were painted with floral designs of Moghul influence, scenes from Hindu mythology and - since the arrival of Europeans - modern inventions such as trains, bicycles and cars providing some contrast to the ancient scenes.
 These paintings document the changes that took place in India during the nineteenth century.
 Nawalgarh, founded in 1737, is a typical Shekhawati town.
 The temples and town walls still survive today and the old fort has some fine examples of painted frescoes.
 While you are here you will visit the Haveli Museum and learn more about the region and the paintings.

-Surajgarth Fort or similar (AAA) - Swimming Pool - may be closed in winter – 1 night (B)
+Surajgarth Fort or similar - Breakfast included - Swimming Pool (may be closed in winter)

 After breakfast this morning, you leave the Shekhawati region and continue your onward journey to Delhi, where you’ll arrive by mid-afternoon.
 The remainder of the day is then free for some final sightseeing or shopping.
 Ghandi’s house in New Delhi tells the life story of one of India’s most renowned figures, whilst there are bargains galore to be found in the shops and markets around Connaught Place.
 No doubt your Group Leader will arrange a ‘last supper’ where you can look back over the trip of a lifetime.

-Hotel Taj Princess or similar - 1 night (B)
+Hotel Taj Princess or similar - Breakfast included